 Star Reporter (February 22, 1939)

-Released February 22, 1939: The District Attorney's daughter Barbara likes Warren, the son of a newspaper baron, but the D.A. discovers that Warren's father may be one of the biggest crime bosses in the city.
+Released February 22, 1939: (running time 1 hour) The District Attorney's daughter Barbara likes Warren, the son of a newspaper baron, but the D.A. discovers that Warren's father may be one of the biggest crime bosses in the city.

 Produced by E.B.
 Derr